conjurdemos/conjur-ent-openapi-python-demo/README.md

 ## python_app.py
 The Python example application is in the bin directory and mounted in the Python container.
-You can edit the app run it in the container to test it.
+You can edit the app then run it in the container to test it.
 It is meant to provide you with a framework for experimentation.